Nintendo eShop: Currency

+Downloading

+When applications were downloaded on the 3DS they took up space on the system in Nintendo's form of storage called blocks.
+On Wii U and the Switch, however, this storage type, which was also used on consoles like the Wii, was replaced with the mostly universal Megabyte and Gigabyte memory format.

 Multitasking

-The Nintendo eShop can be accessed any time via the HOME menu screen, even when a game is already running, on Wii U and Nintendo Switch.
+The Nintendo eShop can be accessed at any time via the HOME menu screen, even when a game is already running, on Wii U and Nintendo Switch.
 Background downloading is also possible via SpotPass while using any other application on the Wii U or Nintendo 3DS, and while in Sleep Mode on Nintendo Switch.
 Currently, 10 downloads can be queued at a time.
 The status of the downloads can be checked on the HOME menu under the "Download Manager".
 If notifications are activated, a pop-up message will appear in the top right corner of the screen to notify the user that a download is finished.

 Ratings

-The Nintendo eShop supports user reviews of games, applications, and other media.
-After an eShop title has been acquired and used for at least one hour, users can then submit a review consisting of a crescent range of one to five "stars", representing the title's quality.
-Users can also categorize games by age and gender, and as being suitable for either hardcore or casual gamers.
+The Nintendo eShop supported user reviews of games, applications, and other media on the Wii U and 3DS.
+After an eShop title had been acquired and used for at least one hour, users could submit a review consisting of a crescent range of one to five "stars", representing the title's quality.
+Users could also categorize games by age and gender, as suitable for hardcore or casual gamers.
 The Wii U had Miiverse integration for user reviews on the Nintendo eShop.
+The Switch though removed the feature of buyer's reviews, and they haven't come as of January 20th, 2025.